 Then mix into your cookie dough.

 You will need to shape these cookies.
-If you just plop them on your baking sheet they will turn out like a chocolate chip cookie, puffy on top.
+If you just put them on your baking sheet as is, they will turn out like a chocolate chip cookie, puffy on top.

 This will give your cookies the nice flat round shape just like the store bought ones.